Accessibility Tools

 – In collaboration with our “ecosystem” of sibling organizations, continue to author and revise a nationally-recognized reference library of guides, policy platform, and manuals for food sovereignty, including a new TA directory.

-– Reach 50,000+ people through publications, media interviews, Ask a Sista Farmer live show, Love Notes blog, and other virtual forums.
-Develop a Black Earth Wisdom virtual keynote.
+– Reach 50,000+ people through publications, media interviews, Instagram live show, Love Notes blog, and other virtual forums.
+Create IG live series centered on natural building.

 – Enhance social media impact through metrics development, auditing, and calendaring.

-– Publish a new book Black Earth Wisdom with a target reach of 50K and complete the manuscript for Soul Fire Farm’s cookbook.
+– Complete the manuscript for Soul Fire Farm’s cookbook.

 UPROOTING RACISM & PUBLIC SPEAKING: